districtr/districtr/docs/05landmarks/coi.md

 - The `PopBalancePlugin` and the `EvaluationPlugin` both have conditions on `community` but is not part of the plugins created in Community mode
-- Within State Portals, `onlyCommunityMode` used to exist for places where we didn't have state-wide maps.
+- Within State Pages, `onlyCommunityMode` used to exist for places where we didn't have state-wide maps.
 This is now vestigial.
 - While it's good to have `CommuntityBrush` extends `Brush`, `Brush` still has a few conditions that rest upon `community`, which are now